A-Archives-and-Forks/go-spoof/README.md

   -e
       Excludes ports that are specified
   --boot
       Saves flags used and starts go-spoof as configured with said flags, on boot.
-If using -s you need an absolute path
+  -rm
+      Removes all flags used on boot as well as the saved config file and deletes the gospoof.service.
+A complete fresh start
 ```

 <div align="center">